World ParaVolley Classification Rules – May 2017 (full implementation – January 2018) – PDF Document

-IPC – International Standard for Eligible Impairments (PDF link)
+IPC – International Standard for Eligible Impairments (PDF)

 - Does the athlete’s eligible impairment meet the minimum disability for a ParaVolley discipline?

-The criteria for minimum disability for Sitting and Standing Volleyball is outlined in the World ParaVolley Classification Handbook and Classification Charts.
+The criteria for minimum impairment criteria for Sitting and Standing Volleyball is outlined in the World ParaVolley Classification Rules and Classification Charts.

 - Which sport class describes the athlete’s activity limitation most accurately?